-From 1 July 2018, where a vendor sells or supplies by way of long term lease:
+From 1 July 2018, where a vendor sells or supplies by way of a long-term lease:

-- new residential premises (other than those created through a substantial renovation or commercial residential premises); or
+- new residential premises (other than those created through a substantial renovation or commercial premises); or

 the purchaser is obligated to withhold GST and remit that GST directly to the ATO.